 Chef and owner Joshua Dalton’s downtown Delaware restaurant serves a lineup of inspired dishes perfect for the meat-and-potatoes Midwest.

 Matt Vodraska makes handcrafted hard ciders using both modern apples and heirloom varieties that date back centuries.
-You can try them at his cidery’s tasting room in Doylestown.
+You can try them at his cidery’s tasting room.

 Rebecca Miller’s restaurant is one of the less traditional you’ll discover in Ohio’s Amish Country, but its farm-fresh approach is one you won’t want to miss.